YIT Red & Blue Light Therapy Neck Device

 -

-Contributes to the skin's elasticity and repair of damaged tissue
+Contributes to skin elasticity and repair of damaged tissue

 -

-Improves microcirculation and oxygen supply to the tissue
+Improves microcirculation and oxygen supply to the tissues

 -